sjentsch/lsjDocs/Ch04/Ch04_Descriptives_5.rst

 of survey questions*.
 Even if it is a very good questionnaire this is not very a informative statement.

-A simpler way around thit is to describe my grumpiness by comparing me to other people.
+A simpler way around this is to describe my grumpiness by comparing me to other people.
 Shockingly, out of my friend’s sample of 1,000,000 people, only 159 people were as grumpy as me (that is not at all unrealistic, frankly) suggesting that I am in the top 0.016\% of people for grumpiness.
 This makes much more sense than trying to interpret the raw data.
 This idea, that we should describe my grumpiness in terms of the overall distribution of the grumpiness of humans, is the qualitative idea that standardisation attempts to get at.
-One way to do thit is to do exactly what I just did and describe everything in terms of percentiles.
-However, the problem with doing thit is that “is is lonely at the top”.
+One way to do this is to do exactly what I just did and describe everything in terms of percentiles.
+However, the problem with doing this is that “is is lonely at the top”.
 Suppose that my friend had only collected a sample of 1000 people (still a pretty big sample for the purposes of testing a new questionnaire, I would like to add), and this time gotten, let us say, a mean